Mo198800/Assignment/README.md

 ### Cybersecurity and Encryption
 #### Security Triad

 #### Caesar and Polyalphabetic Ciphers
+A Caesar cipher is a simple method of encoding messages.
+Caesar ciphers use a substitution method where letters in the alphabet are shifted by some fixed number of spaces to yield an encoding alphabet.
+However, A poly-alphabetic cipher is any cipher based on substitution, using several substitution alphabets.
+In polyalphabetic substitution ciphers, the plaintext letters are enciphered differently based upon their installation in the text.
+Rather than being a one-to-one correspondence, there is a one-to-many relationship between each letter and its substitutes.
 #### Public and Private Key Encryption
 #### Brute-Force Attacks